 Decisions of the FIM MotoGP Stewards Panel taken during track activities (practice and races) may be communicated on monitors.
-Such communications on public screens are considered valid notification.
+Such communications on public screens and/or on the official electronic notice board are considered valid notification.

-3.4.1.5 Effect of the decision upon a protest
+3.7.1.5 Effect of the decision upon a protest